Search

 Prominent voices in the tech industry, on the other hand, have differing opinions on the matter.
 Some, like Elon Musk, Bill Gates, Max Tegmark, and Stephen Hawking, are among those who’ve advocated taking a cautious approach or even outright putting a universal pause on the development of AI systems.
 Others, like Ray Kurzweil, see it as an inevitable stepping stone in human evolution that we should embrace and encourage.

-However, Artificial Super Intelligence could also help accelerate our progress in various fields, including:
+However, AI capabilities will help accelerate our progress in various fields, including:

 • Material science and nanotechnology